-The Philippines is by far the most beautiful country I’ve ever been, lots of beautiful islands and things do here, but the same as any other country, corruption in the Philippines is also a big problem.
+The Philippines is by far the most beautiful country I’ve ever been to, lots of beautiful islands and things do here, but the same as any other country, corruption in the Philippines is also a big problem.

 I”m going to talk about: